Identification and Damage

 A complete, updated list of insecticides for Japanese beetle management is available in the Insect Control section of the North Carolina Agricultural Chemicals Manual.
 There are label restrictions against using neonicotinoids and most insecticides on flowering plants and when pollinators are present.
 Read the label for detailed restrictions.

 - Relative Susceptibility of Woody Landscape Plants to Japanese Beetle.
-David Held, Mississippi State University.
+Held, D. 2004.
 Journal of Arboriculture 30(6) November 2004.

 - Managing the Japanese Beetle: A Homeowner's Handbook (APHIS)